akashsengupta1997/HuManiFlow/README.md

 ## Weaknesses and Future Research
 The following aspects of our method may be the subject of future research:
 - Mesh interpenetrations: this occurs occasionally amongst 3D mesh samples drawn from shape and pose distribution predictions.
 A sample inter-penetratation penalty may be useful.
-- Sample diversity / distribution expressiviness: since the predicted distributions are uni-modal, sample diversity may be limited.
-- Sampling speed: rejection sampling from a matrix-Fisher distribution is currently slow.
 - Non-tight clothing: body shape prediction accuracy suffers when subjects are wearing non-tight clothing, since the synthetic training data does not model clothing in 3D (only uses clothing textures).
 Perhaps better synthetic data (e.g. [AGORA](https://agora.is.tue.mpg.de)) will alleviate this issue.

 ## TODO